A-Level Chemistry Bonding Revision Notes

 4 marksView mark scheme hint▾

-What is meant by electronegativity?
+What is meant by the term 'bonding pair' of electrons?
 [2 marks]

 2 marksView mark scheme hint▾